shivan19m/trading_aiia/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When contributing, please ensure:

+1. Code follows the existing style and structure
+2. New features include appropriate tests
+3. Documentation is updated
+4. Changes are properly documented in commit messages

 ## License